How to File Your Taxes In 2023: (A Beginner’s Guide)

-Use the Tax Withholding Estimator on the IRS to figure out how much tax you should have withheld from your pay.
+Use the Tax Withholding Estimator on the IRS to determine how much tax you should have withheld from your pay.

 This tool can assist you in determining whether you need to change your withholding and submit a new Form W-4 to your employer.

 Make sure you pay your estimated taxes.
-If you have a lot of non-wage income, such as self-employment or investment earnings, taxable social security benefits, and in some cases, pension and annuity payments, you should make quarterly estimated tax payments with the final payment due on January 18, 2022.
+Suppose you have a lot of non-wage income, such as self-employment or investment earnings, taxable social security benefits, and sometimes pension and annuity payments.
+In that case, you should make quarterly estimated tax payments, with the final payment due on January 18, 2022.

 You may also like: